citp/privacy-policy-historical/f/fl/fli/flirt.com.md

   * To answer any questions you may raise or respond to any comments you may send to us;
   * To notify you about changes to our service or the functionality of the Site;
   * To carry out market analysis and research;
-  * To ensure that you are complying with the terms and conditions of use and to comply with our statutory and regulatory obligations;
+  * To ensure that you are complying with the [terms and conditions of use](https://web.archive.org/helptandc.asp?s=s) and to comply with our statutory and regulatory obligations;

 **(a) Creation of duplicate profiles across our Partner Sites**
 When you sign up to any one of our Services we will send you an email shortly afterwards advising that we have created a duplicate profile on our Partner Sites to enhance your chance of finding a suitable match.
 When we email you about this you will have the option to decline this service, which costs nothing extra.
 **(b) Important notice about how we use your photographs**
-As we explain in our terms and conditions, when you upload a photo to any of our Services you are allowing us to use that photo for advertising and other commercial purposes, royalty free.
-For full details please refer to our terms and conditions – Licence to My Content).
+As we explain in our [terms and conditions of use](https://web.archive.org/helptandc.asp?s=s), when you upload a photo to any of our Services you are allowing us to use that photo for advertising and other commercial purposes, royalty free.
+For full details please refer to our [terms and conditions of use](https://web.archive.org/helptandc.asp?s=s) – Licence to My Content).
 **(c) How we use your information about your Contacts**
 If you choose to upload your Contact’s name and email address and/or mobile number you are allowing us to send an email or social network or mobile invitation on your behalf, inviting your Contact to join the Services.
 We will store your Contact’s name and email address solely for the purposes of inviting them to sign up to our Services and for associating your Contact with you and other people they may know.
 If your Contact does not want us to store their email address which you uploaded to our Services, they can ask us to remove it by contacting us at [datarequest@cupid.com](mailto:datarequest@cupid.com).
 We will not store your Contacts information after invitations (up to a maximum of 3) have been sent.
 Your Contacts will then only receive future emails from us if they choose to accept the invitation and join our Services, or if you use any of our tools to share experiences with your Contacts and you input their email address for us to use again.
 **(d) When we disclose your information to third parties and why**